Often we don't know the cause of every stillbirth and it can’t always be prevented. But there are things you can do to reduce the risk of stillbirth.

 The chemicals in cigarettes prevent oxygen and nutrients reaching your baby.
 These thousands of chemicals also cross the placenta to your baby.
 There is lots of support out there to help you stop smoking.

-Stay a healthy weight during your pregnancy
+Staying a healthy weight during your pregnancy

 Obesity during pregnancy (when your BMI is over 30) can cause complications.
 It’s best to get to a healthy weight before getting pregnant.
 If you’re pregnant and worried about your weight, get advice from your GP about managing your weight by eating well and staying active during your pregnancy.